 Epochalism is a pandeistic New Age religious movement and philosophy formed in the early 21st century.
 The movement was founded by Ryan Hite, who is seen as the founding prophet of the movement through the publication and inspiration of his book Through Minds’ Eyes, which was released in 2013.
 The largest body relating to this movement is the Inner and Universal Aquarian Epochal Chancellate, which was also founded by Hite.
 The tradition revolves around the idea of the journey as said through the words of the prophets and the teachings and examples of the Christs, along with the personal connection to the spirit, the divine, and through angelic messengers.
-Seventeen angelic messengers form the basis of many core beliefs of the movement.
+Twenty Three angelic messengers form the basis of many core beliefs of the movement.

 Epochalists share many core beliefs that set them apart from the mindset of many people throughout the world.
 The movement, by design, is meant to be communal, but also individual.
 This has resulted in the first true democratic belief system along with the franchising tradition of the Church of the Americas.